 - Winnie the Pooh 2011: Pooh and his friends thought that Christopher Robin was kidnapped by a monster known as the Backson because Pooh actually mistranslated Christopher's message "I'll be back soon."

 - Not the first time it's happened.
-In a much older cartoon, Pooh and friends journeyed to rescue Christopher Robin from the terrible land of Skull.
+In Pooh's Grand Adventure, Pooh and friends journeyed to rescue Christopher Robin from the terrible land of Skull.
 Actually he'd just gone to school.

-- The Hunchback of Notre Dame: "Frollo's nose is long, and he wears a truss."note
+- The Hunchback of Notre Dame: The gargoyles mishear Esmeralda telling Quasimodo "Looks like Frollo's wrong about the both of us." as "Frollo's nose is long, and he wears a truss."note

 - In Flushed Away, Roddy protests to the thugs looking for Rita that he's just an innocent bystander.
 They now think that Roddy's name is Millicent Bystander.